 Pattern-welded steel actually got lost and was out of fashion for a considerable amount of time before it was brought back by Bill Moran in 1970.
 Sometimes, you will also find knives with VG-10 Damascus written on top of them.
 This process involves a VG-10 core with Damascus steel on both sides of the knife/blade.
 The steel is then laminated in San Mai’s mold, and the three layers of steel are squashed in together.

-Real or Fake: How to Know the Difference
+Real or Fake Damascus Steel: How to Know the Difference?

 Both the Wootz and the pattern-welded steel techniques have acid etching as a crucial step on the steel blades, as that is what brings out the wavy and twisty design.
-However, some producers can fake the pattern welding by utilizing acid or laser etching techniques only to the stainless steel or carbon steel blades.
-These knives or blades are fake, as they are only made for the intention of aesthetics and are naturally cheap blades.
-They do not contain the innate qualities of a true Damascus steel blade, which is what you are looking for.
+However, some producers can fake the Damascus pattern welding by utilizing acid or laser etching techniques only to the stainless steel or carbon steel blades.
+These knives or blades are fake Damascus, as they are only made for the intention of aesthetics and are naturally cheap blades.
+They do not contain the innate qualities of a original Damascus steel blade, which is what you are looking for.

-According to authentic historical methods, creating Damascus using Wootz steel is a lost art, which is why pattern-welding is the most common and original method of creating Damascus.
-So, if you have a pattern-welded Damascus steel that has been acid-etched, it is a legitimate blade and a real Damascus knife.
+According to authentic historical methods, creating Damascus using Wootz steel is a lost art, which is why pattern welding is the most common and original method of creating Damascus.
+So, if you have a pattern-welded Damascus steel that has been acid-etched, it is a legitimate Damascus blade and a real Damascus knife.

 How to Determine if the Damascus I have is Real?

 There are a couple of signs that you can use to determine whether the Damascus knife is real or not.
 Firstly, if the blade has highly detailed and unnatural designs on it that are twisty, or wavy, then it is most likely a counterfeit.